crisdanrodriguez/continuous-testing-gc/README.md

 This repository documents a compact proof of concept around:

-- basic CSV data manipulation utilities in Python
+- Basic CSV data manipulation utilities in Python
-- automated test execution with GitHub Actions
+- Automated test execution with GitHub Actions
-- a small Dash app that visualizes sample test results
+- A small Dash app that visualizes sample test results

 The repository is intentionally minimal.
 It focuses on the current implemented behavior without overstating scope or maturity.